 Industry 5.0 will be defined by a refounded and expanded purpose, going beyond the production of goods and services for profit.
 This broader purpose is made up of three key elements: a human-centred approach, sustainability and resilience.

-Human centric industry (or Connected Employee)
+Human Centric (or Connected Employee)

 Rather than taking emerging technology as a starting point and examining its potential to increase efficiency, a human-centric approach to industry places fundamental human needs and interests at the centre of the production process.